 A copywriter is the type of wordsmith who can craft compelling headlines and CTAs to prompt consumers to purchase a product, subscribe to a service, schedule a tour, or submit vital information for follow-up, such as an email address.
 Some of the most well-known marketing campaigns in the world have come from the talented minds of creative copywriters.

-David Oglivy, the famous advertising tycoon, said it best, long before he could have even predicted the rise of blogs and the digital space: “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
+David Oglivy, a famous advertising tycoon, said it best, long before he could have even predicted the rise of blogs and the digital space: “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.”

 Copywriting is more straightforward than content writing and uses persuasive, emotional language to appeal to the consumer so they take immediate action.
 It may be a tall order, but copywriting can make or break a business.
 As famed direct-mail copywriter Eugene Schwartz said when describing the task of copywriting, “Tap a single overwhelming desire existing in the hearts of thousands of people who are actively seeking to satisfy it at this very moment.”